promptly-app-ai/learn-to-code/README.md

 # **THE BEGINNER’S CHOOSE-YOUR-OWN-ADVENTURE GUIDE TO CODING**

-*A friendly, visual, ADHD-safe starting point for learning to code today*
+*A friendly, visual starting point for learning to code today, even if you are scatter-brained like me.*

 # **PART 1 — 📘 Welcome & How to Use This Guide**